-Here are five simple but effective tools you can use to keep yourself and those who are around you psychologically ok during the COVID-19 shutdown
+Here are five simple but effective tools you can use to keep yourself and those who are around you psychologically sound during the Covid-19 lockdown.

-For weeks, we’ve seen videos and images of parts of the world looking like ghost towns because of the Coronavirus pandemic, from Wuhan to Rome.
-(The New York Times has a gorgeous photo essay of what some of the world’s busiest cities look like in the time of COVID-19).
+For weeks we’ve seen videos and images of parts of the world looking like ghost towns because of the coronavirus pandemic.
+(The New York Times has a gorgeous photo essay of what some of the world’s busiest cities look like in the time of Covid-19).
 We’ve watched videos of people in Spain making music from their balconies or exercising in isolation, Italians singing, or their mayors losing it because people aren’t adhering to lockdown rules.

 It’s all felt far away.
-But now that South Africa is in a 21-day lockdown, feelings of anxiety, trepidation and grief are coming into play as we realise that this is now our reality, but one that cannot be compared to other parts of the world because of our complex socioeconomic dynamics and circumstances.
+But now that SA is in lockdown, feelings of anxiety, trepidation and grief are coming into play as we realise that this is now our reality, but one that cannot be compared to other parts of the world because of our complex socioeconomic dynamics and circumstances.

 - Take it one day at a time

-In order to try and reduce feelings of anxiety and hopelessness, we have to take things as they come.
-As Dr. Wides says, “you’ve got to focus on being in the day and in the moment.”
+In order to try and reduce feelings of anxiety and hopelessness, we have to take things as they come, as Wides says, “you’ve got to focus on being in the day and in the moment”.

 She continues: “One of the things with human beings is when we realise how out of control we really are, we freak out.
 We don’t actually perceive on a daily basis how out of control we actually are for our world.
 It’s only when we go through a trauma [like this one] that we’re actually shown how out of control we are.”

 “There’s this global anxiety and there’s global hysteria, but you cannot fall into the hysteria because all you’re going to do is make yourself sick and make those around you sick.
-You have to get yourself together and realise, ‘I have to manage this now, and I have to take it day-by-day’.”
+You have to get yourself together and realise, ‘I have to manage this now, and I have to take it day-by-day’,” Wides says.